vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how and why certain features are implemented.

-### 4.1 Deck System (Melanie)
+### 4.1 Deck Feature (Melanie)

+### 4.1.1 Overview

-This feature allows the user to create multiple lists of entries rather than having all entries together in the same list.
+This feature allows the user to create multiple lists of entries called decks.
 The user could have different decks for different languages or multiple decks for the same language.

 E.g.